Paul Couch

 Paul Couch (19 July 1964 – 5 March 2016) was an Australian rules footballer who played for Geelong in the Australian Football League.
+Educated at local schools in Timboon, Victoria, he was married to Geraldine Maguire.

 Football career

 Prior to playing with Geelong, Couch initially tried out with Fitzroy but was rejected for being too slow.

 He was recruited from the Warrnambool Football Club and, though never blessed with pace and with a very "one-sided" left-foot kick, he had the ability to make position and place his team to advantage throughout twelve (often knee injury–ridden) years.

 As a traditional "centreman", Couch was the pivot for the leading teams of 1989–1995.

 While lacking outright pace, he had a strong work ethic, along with a good football brain and disposal skills, and was well-regarded as a centreman.
 Couch played 259 games and kicked 203 goals for Geelong from 1985 to 1997 and won the Brownlow Medal in 1989.
 Couch was known for his broad toothy smile.
 He formed a strong partnership in the midfield with good friend Mark Bairstow.
 Together, they both serviced tenured forwards Gary Ablett and Billy Brownless with pinpoint passes.
 Couch represented Victoria five times, was named All-Australian two times (1991, 1995) and won three club best and fairest awards (1986, 1989, 1995), as well as being named in Geelong's Team of the Century.